Tips To Travel By Train With A Toddler

 There’s a lot of potential for this sort of travel to end in tears though.
 So taken from our experience, here’s four tips to ensure toddler train trips are slightly less traumatic than they could be:

-Does anyone have any more suggestions?
-And if you’re not going anywhere, here’s my tips on navigating London’s public transport with a baby (I’m not a trainspotter, honestly!)
+If you’re not going anywhere, here’s my tips on navigating London’s public transport with a baby Also follow me on Pinterest.

 5 Comments